ConservationMetrics/gc-scripts-hub/f/connectors/mapbox/README.md

 - The user then schedules the `mapbox_create_or_update_tileset` script to create or update the tileset from that file.
 - The Mapbox map will automatically display the updated data once the tileset publish job completes.

+## Mapbox Secret Access Token

+For the scripts to work, you need to provide a Mapbox secret access token with scope to work with tilesets.
+You can create a new secret access token in Mapbox Studio by:

+1. Navigating to **Admin >  Tokens**
+2. Clicking **+ Create a token**
+3. Adding the following secret scopes:
+    - `tilesets:write`
+    - `tilesets:read`
+    - `tilesets:delete`
+4. Copy down the secret access token value (starting with `sk.ey...`) and save it as you will not be able to access it again after closing the dialog.

 ## Zoom levels in the Tileset Recipe

 When creating a tileset, a [tileset recipe](https://docs.mapbox.com/mapbox-tiling-service/guides/tileset-recipes/) defines parameters such as zoom levels.